Trondheim Trondelag, Norway Travel Guide

 AtB Mobillett App for single, 24-hour, or 7-day passes (cheaper).
 Travel card (Tromskort) for longer stays.
 On-board purchases are possible (more expensive).
 Costs for Zone 1: 30 NOK via app, 44 NOK on board.

 Buses generally run from early morning (around 5-6 AM) until late evening or midnight, with reduced service on weekends.
 Some night buses run on weekends.
-The tram runs less frequently than buses but offers consistent service during its operating hours.
+The tram runs less frequently in contrast with buses but offers consistent service during its operating hours.
 Check the AtB app for real-time schedules.

 Modern buses are generally accessible, equipped with ramps for wheelchairs and strollers.
 The tram has some steps but also features general accessibility.
 Major public transport hubs and most modern stations strive for good accessibility.

 Licensed taxis are typically white or black with a "Taxi" sign.
-Hail on street (less common), find at taxi stands (Central Station, large hotels), or book by phone/app (Norgestaxi Trondheim, Trøndertaxi).
+Hail on street (less common), find at taxi stands (Main Station, large hotels), or book by phone/app (Norgestaxi Trondheim, Trøndertaxi).

 Taxis in Norway are expensive.
 Short city rides cost 150-300 NOK.
-Fares are metered.
-Payment by credit or debit card is universally accepted and preferred.
+Metered pricing for rides.
+Payment by credit or debit card is universally accepted plus chosen.

 Uber is available in Trondheim and often gives somewhat lower fares than traditional taxis.
 Bolt is another ride-sharing service present in the city.